Ran Laurie

-William George Ranald Mundell "Ran" Laurie (4 May 1915 – 19 September 1998) was a British physician, Olympic rowing champion and gold medallist.
+William George Ranald Mundell "Ran" Laurie (4 May 1915 – 19 September 1998) was a British physician, colonial administrator, Olympic rowing champion and gold medallist.
 He was the father of actor Hugh Laurie.

 Early life, education and rowing career

 Laurie was born in Grantchester, Cambridgeshire, in 1915, the elder son of William Walker Laurie (1882–1976), a tenant farmer who later worked for the Ely Sugar Beet Company, and Margaret Grieve (née Mundell) (1886–1959), who took in paying guests at their house, and during the Second World War was live-in housekeeper for Bishop George Chase, then master of Selwyn College, Cambridge.
 He was of Scottish descent.

 Laurie began his rowing career at Monkton Combe School, and continued rowing when he attended Selwyn College, Cambridge, in 1933, where he was a member of the Hermes Club.
 A. P. McEldowney, the chronicler of Selwyn rowing and founder of University of London Boat Club, said of Laurie: "This year (1933) there arrived at Selwyn a Freshman who was not only the most famous oarsman Selwyn ever had, but also one of the most famous Great Britain ever had – WGRM Laurie.
 And we can truly claim him as a Selwyn oarsman.
 He had always told me he learnt all his rowing from Taffy Jones [W J Llewellyn-Jones] at Monkton Combe School.
 And where but Selwyn did Taffy learn his rowing?"

 Laurie rowed for Cambridge in the 1934, 1935, and 1936 boat races, all of which were won by Cambridge.
 He was in the boat with Jack Wilson, who was to become his rowing partner later in their careers.
 At the 1936 Olympics, he rowed as stroke in Great Britain's eight, the team eventually finishing in fourth place.
 Together, Laurie and Wilson, rowing for Leander Club, won the Silver Goblets at Henley Royal Regatta in 1938.

-After war interrupted their rowing careers, Laurie and Wilson returned to Henley in 1948, once again winning the Silver Goblets.
+After the war interrupted their rowing careers, Laurie and Wilson returned to Henley in 1948, once again winning the Silver Goblets.
 This was followed a month later by a gold medal in the coxless pair event at the 1948 Olympics in London, rowing on their familiar Henley course.
 It was described by Laurie as "the best row we ever had".
 Laurie and Wilson were the best pair of their generation, and it was not until Steve Redgrave and Andy Holmes won the Olympics in 1988 that Britons once more excelled in this class of boat.
 Laurie and Wilson were known as the "Desert Rats" because of their sojourn in the Sudan.
 They were trained at Leander Club by Alexander McCulloch, who won a silver medal at the 1908 Olympics.
 Their boat is now on show at the River and Rowing Museum at Henley-on-Thames, hanging above the boat that won the 1996 Summer Olympics with Redgrave and Pinsent.

-Laurie was elected a steward of Henley Royal Regatta in 1951, and also served as a Henley umpire.
+Laurie was elected a steward of Henley Royal Regatta in 1951 and also served as a Henley umpire.
 He sat on Henley's management committee between 1975 and 1986.